zpuckeridge/blog/content/articles/homosexuality-and-morality/index.md

 > The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full. - John 10:10

+Homosexuality can never result in procreation - therefore it is impossible for it to bring life.
+If we are charged to bring life to the world, than how does homosexuality fit into this outlook?
 ---

 ### Can I be 'gay' and Christian?